AI Tools

 Final Recommendations by Developer Type

 The era of AI-assisted development is here, and both Claude and ChatGPT are remarkably capable tools.
 Your choice depends on your specific workflow, project complexity, and how you prefer to interact with AI.
+Whichever you choose, mastering your prompts will get you dramatically better results.
 Try both free tiers, run them on your actual codebase, and let real experience guide your decision.

 For a broader look at AI coding assistants for beginners, see Best AI Coding Assistants for Beginners in 2026.